What Does LGBTQ Stand For?

 Despite the pervasiveness of the acronym, there are people within the community who object to LGBTQ.
 Some argue about what should and shouldn’t be included and whether Q should stand for Questioning or Queer.
 To others, in trying to be as inclusive as possible, LGBTQ actually ends up excluding.

-Murray, though, sees it differently.
+Murray, though, sees it differently, especially when it comes to being an LGBTQ ally.
 “There is no person who is LGBTQ,” he says.
 “LGBTQ does describe a big, broad, diverse community, and we want to make sure we’re thinking of and naming who is included in that community.
 When we’re talking about people, it’s respectful to learn what’s their sexual orientation, what’s their gender identity, and then honor who they are.
 We want to honor the individuality while individuals come together and make up a much larger community that’s even diverse in our opinions of how we talk about ourselves.”
-Next, learn six ways to be an LGBTQ ally.

 Sources: